-Choose a keyword between 3 and 7 characters.
-Anything longer and people will start to make typing errors.
+- Choose a keyword between 3 and 7 characters.
 The longer the keyword is, the more likely people are to make typos.

-Choose an actual word rather than an abbreviation or slang word.
-If you use anything but a real word, the person’s mobile will attempt to correct it.
+- Choose an actual word rather than an abbreviation or slang word.
+If you use anything but a real word, the person's mobile will attempt to correct it with predictive text.

-Avoid using digits in the keyword for the same reasons as the point above.
+- Avoid using numbers in the keyword for the same reasons as the point above.

-What terms and conditions am I required to include in my text response instructions?
+What terms & conditions am I required to include in my text response instructions?

 You need to let people know how much it is going to cost them to text the keyword to the short code.

-The cost is one text at their normal network rate which is normally between 8 and 12 pence.
-(Note that texts to short codes are not included in free monthly text bundles.)
+The cost is one text at their normal network rate, which is normally between 8 and 12 pence.
+Texts to short codes are not included in free monthly text bundles.

 The simplest format for stating text costs is as follows.

-‘Texts are charged at your standard network rate’
+"All texts are charged at your standard network rate."

 Should you have an automated response on a text response campaign?